-Salaat al-Jumah consists of two raka'at similar to the Subh prayer in the morning.
+Salaat al-Jumah consists of two raka'ah, similar to the Subh (Fajr) prayer in the morning.
 But unlike the Subh prayer, Salaat al-Jumah has two khutbahs or 'sermons' before it.
 In the first khutbah, the Imam stands and praises Allah for His blessings, reminds the people to be pious, and then reads a surah from the Qur'an.
 The Imam then sits down while the congregation recites three Salawaat.
-The Imam stands up again and begins his second khutbah.
-In it, he praises Allah again, sends blessing on the fourteen Ma'sumeen, and seeks forgiveness for the believers.
-Sometimes, he even talks about current issues that threaten the Muslim world.
-Both khutbahs are in Arabic, but when the Imam is talking directly to the congregation, he can use any language he wants.
-After the khutbah, the prayer begins.
-It is recommended that in the first raka'at after Surah Fatiha the Imam should recite Surah Jumah (Chapter 62), and in the second rakat after Surah Fatiha he should recite Surah Munafiqun (Chapter 63).
-Qunoot is usually done in both raka'at, but in the first rakat, it is done before the ruku' and in the second rakat, it is done after the ruku'.
+The